fouliex/TrafficSignClassifierProject/README.md

 * The learning rate is 0.001
 * The Optimizer is the Adam Optimizer

+#### Epoch
+To tell the network how long we want it to train, we set an epoch number.An epoch is one trip through the entire training dataset.
+For this project, the training epochs} is set to 30.

+#### Batch size
+The Batch size is the number of training data in one forward/backward pass.
+It is the number of sample that is propagated through the network.
+For this project the batch size is set to 128.The networks trains faster and update the weights after each mini-batches.
+#### Learning rate
+The learning rate has to do with how quickly the network abandons old beliefs for new ones.With a higher Learning Rate, the network  will changes its mind more quickly which is why a low learning rate of 0.001 is chosen for this model.

+#### Adam Optimizer
+Adam is an optimization algorithm that is use to update the weights iteratively based of the training data.

+####
 ## Result
 The final model results were:
 * The Test set accuracy  is 94%